History of Niger: 2000s

 On 26 May 2009, President Tandja dissolved parliament after the country's constitutional court ruled against plans to hold a referendum on whether to allow him a third term in office.
 According to the constitution, a new parliament was elected within three months.
 This touched off a political struggle between Tandja, trying to extend his term-limited authority beyond 2009 through the establishment of a Sixth Republic, and his opponents who demanded that he step down at the end of his second term in December 2009.
 See 2009 Nigerien constitutional crisis.
 The military took over the country in February 2010 and President Tandja was put in prison, charged with corruption.

 The military kept their promise to return the country to democratic civilian rule.
 A constitutional referendum and national elections were held.
 A presidential election was held on 31 January 2011, but as no clear winner emerged, run-off elections were held on 12 March 2011.
 Mahamadou Issoufou of the Nigerien Party for Democracy and Socialism was elected president.
 A parliamentary election was held at the same time.

 An attempted coup d'état took place on the night of March 30 to 31, 2021, a few days before the inauguration of president-elect Mohamed Bazoum.
 On April 2, 2021, Bazoum formally took office after being sworn in.
 He was removed from office on July 26, 2023, after a coup d'état led by members of the presidential guard and the armed forces, who then announced the formation of a National Council for the Safeguard of the Homeland.
 The next day however, his foreign minister Hassoumi Massoudou declared himself acting head of state substituting for Bazoum and called on all for the coup to be defeated.
-On 28 July, General Abdourahamane Tchiani proclaimed himself as the de facto president of the country.
+On 28 July, General Abdourahamane Tiani proclaimed himself as the de facto president of the country.